ThomasBisset/RollBot/readme.md

 I plan on correcting this behaviour so that "follow-up games" work as they might in the real world (except with less lethality, obviously!)

 `-h` displays these commands as well, should you ever need it.

+## Files

+`generator.py` could be considered the "back-end".
+It is made up of the various functions of the script and essentially does most of the work.

+`rollbot.py` is the "front-end" CLI, and is fairly uncomplicated.
+At the moment this file exists purely for the sake of testing the script.

+`readme.md` is the file you are reading right now. `license.md` is the license file (GPL v3).